liggiorgio/ogd/Docs/TechnicalDesignDocument.md

 ### 9.3	Marketing and Social media management

 We plan to begin advertising our game on the main social medias (Facebook, Instagram, Twitter) starting 3 months prior to the beginning of the closed beta, for a total of 6 months before the beginning of the open beta, to reach a good number of potential players from before the release of the game.
-Looking at the rates of the SMM and PR agency we plan to outsource to, the costs amount to $ 4,000 per month for the social media managing service and $ 4,000 per month for the PR service, totalling $ 8,000 per month or $ 48,000 (approx. € 42,500) for the 6 month preceding the open beta.
+Looking at the rates of the SMM and PR agency we plan to outsource to, the costs amount to $ 4,000 per month for the social media managing service, $ 4,000 per month for the PR service and $3,500 per month for the SEO, competitive and social media analysis and planning, totalling $ 11,500 per month or $ 69,000 (approx. € 61,000) for the 6 month preceding the open beta.

 ### 9.4	Cost estimation